Patreon/patreon-wordpress/readme.txt

 It is  difficult to protect videos due the intensive bandwidth requirements of hosting video  and having to rely on third parties such as Youtube or Vimeo.
 Youtube allows you to set videos to ‘private’ but Vimeo offers extra controls by only allowing videos to be played on specific domains.
 Visit this guide to [protecting your video content with Vimeo](https://help.vimeo.com/hc/en-us/articles/224817847-Privacy-settings-overview).

 == Upgrade Notice ==

+= 1.9.2 =

+* Added notice to ensure that the site's api version will be the correct one - calls out for action to reconnect site if its not
+* Corrected the code that gets the user's patronage info and maps it to correct parameters - now it wont fail if the patronage entry does not include campaign id
+* Added nonce to disconnect Patreon user account action for security

 = 1.9.1 =